Showing posts with label writer's life. Show all posts

 Trust me.

-There are plenty of past extraordinary disappointments in my life to prove it, but I'll wait for another time to compose that list.
-For now, sufficeth to say that driving the short distance from work to home while aware of those past frustrations was enough to have me concerned about what could possibly go wrong between point A and point B.
+There are plenty of past extraordinary disappointments in my life to prove it, but I will wait for another time to compose that list.
+For now, suffice it to say that driving the short distance from work to home while aware of those past frustrations was enough to have me concerned about what could possibly go wrong between point A and point B.

-So, being wary, I kept to the speed limit and signalled at every turn, managing not to get pulled over by a traffic cop.
+So, being wary, I kept to the speed limit and signaled at every turn, managing not to get pulled over by a traffic cop.

-I was an observant, defensive, careful driver, managing to avoid a car wreck on the way.
+I was an observant, defensive, careful driver, avoiding a car wreck on the way.

 I didn't text or call on my cell phone while driving.
 (Not that I ever do.
 Okay, next to never.)